michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 8. And the king of Israel said unto Jehoshaphat, There is yet one man, Micaiah the son of Imlah, by whom we may enquire of the Lord: but I hate him; for he doth not prophesy good concerning me, but evil.
 And Jehoshaphat said, Let not the king say so.

-9. Then the king of Israel called an officer, and said, Hasten hither Micaiah the son of Imlah.officer: or, eunuch
+9. Then the king of Israel called an officer, and said, Hasten hither Micaiah the son of Imlah.

-10. And the king of Israel and Jehoshaphat the king of Judah sat each on his throne, having put on their robes, in a void place in the entrance of the gate of Samaria; and all the prophets prophesied before them.void…: Heb. floor
+10. And the king of Israel and Jehoshaphat the king of Judah sat each on his throne, having put on their robes, in a void place in the entrance of the gate of Samaria; and all the prophets prophesied before them.

 11. And Zedekiah the son of Chenaanah made him horns of iron: and he said, Thus saith the Lord, With these shalt thou push the Syrians, until thou have consumed them.